On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

 \subsection{Color Coding}

-Knowing that is suffices for us to deal only with walks having a small number of distinct arcs (in light of Lemma \ref{lem:distinctImproved}) and hence a small number of distinct vertices, we utilize the method of color coding by Alon et al.~\cite{DBLP:journals/jacm/AlonYZ95}.
+Knowing that it suffices for us to deal only with walks having a small number of distinct arcs (in light of Lemma \ref{lem:distinctImproved}) and hence a small number of distinct vertices, we utilize the method of color coding by Alon et al.~\cite{DBLP:journals/jacm/AlonYZ95}.
+Concretely, by Lemma~\ref{lem:distinctImproved} it suffices to consider solutions with fewer than $30(k/r)^2$ vertices, hence at most $30(k/r)^2$ arcs.
 For the sake of brevity, we define the following problem.
-Here, $\mathsf{b}(k/r)=30(k/r)^2+1$.
-In the \diColPathRst\ problem, we are given integers $k,r\in\mathbb{N}$, a strongly connected $\mathsf{b}(k/r)$-colored digraph $G$, and {\em distinct} vertices $s,t\in V(G)$.
-The objective is to output an integer $i$ such that {\em (i)} $G$ has an $r$-simple $(s,t)$-path of size $i$, and {\em (ii)} for any $j>i$, $G$ does not have a colorful $r$-simple $(s,t)$-path of size $j$.
-Here, a walk is called {\em colorful} if every two distinct vertices visited by the walk have distinct colors.
+Here, $\mathsf{b}(k/r)=30(k/r)^2+1$ and a walk is called {\em colorful} if every two distinct vertices visited by the walk have distinct colors.